 - Some people automatically get Part B. Some people have to apply for it.

 - If you don’t sign up for Part B when you’re first eligible, you may have to pay a late enrollment penalty.

 - If your modified adjusted gross income as reported on your IRS tax return from 2 years ago (the most recent tax return information provided to Social Security by the IRS) is above a certain amount, you may pay more.

 - Social Security will contact some people who have to pay more depending on their income.
 The amount you pay can change each year depending on your income.
-If you have to pay a higher amount for your Part B premium and you disagree (for example, if your income goes down), use this form to contact Social Security.
+If you have to pay a higher amount for your Part B premium and you disagree (for example, if your income goes down), you can appeal the decision.

 - If you have limited income and resources, your state may help you pay for Part A and/or Part B.

 PART B COVERAGE

 Part B Medicare coverage is known as Medical Expenses Insurance program.
 Part B covers some of two types of medically necessary medical services.

 - Diagnostic medical services necessary to determine, diagnose and treat a medical condition